 C:\Program Files\SR Research\EyeLink\SampleExperiments\Python C:\Program Files (x86)\SR Research\EyeLink\SampleExperiments\Python

-To install PyLink in OpenSesame, simply copy the folder with the correct PyLink version to the OpenSesame program folder (i.e.
+To install PyLink in OpenSesame, simply copy the folder with the PyLink the OpenSesame program folder, or the

 The EyeLink display software can be installed directly from a repository.
 This also installs PyLink and various convenient tools, such ast the